 If you have your process under control, it is you who is in the driver’s seat.
 This particularly applies to the development of safety-critical software.
-With the introduction of ISO 26262 and ASPICE, every car manufacturer and supplier is faced with the challenge of defining and implementing a slim and standard-conform process for model-based development – because an off-the-peg solution does not exist.
+With the introduction of ISO 26262 and ASPICE, every car manufacturer and supplier is faced with the challenge of defining and implementing a slim and standard-compliant process for model-based development – because an off-the-peg solution does not exist.

 Our process and quality team supports you in analyzing, introducing, and optimizing your software development processes in compliance with ISO 26262, ASPICE, and AUTOSAR.

-Our tailored consultancy packages deploy our focused knowledge about MBD processes, safety development and base practices of ASPICE.
+Our tailored consultancy packages deploy our focused knowledge about MBD processes, safety development, and base practices of ASPICE.

 - Experienced guidance for your ISO 26262- and ASPICE-compliant software development process